na-na-hi/renget/archive/chrprompt2.md

 Q2: How has you opinion of Adrian changed?
 Has he gotten easier to work with over time?
 >Absolutely not.
 On any mission we go on, he gets the final say on our plans, no matter what the situation is or how bad the plan is.
 It's gotten us into trouble in the past, hell it was his plan going wrong that got him turned into an eevee.
 At the very least, I understand where he comes from since I've had to take up the role of leader a couple times.
 I don't envy his position at all.
 >On another note, he doesn't really like to hang out with us.
 Bellossom and I try to spend time around the guild or Capim Town, and Enny joins us occasionally, but Adrian never wants to.
 He's really antisocial and I don't know why.
 The only times we can get him out are when we're celebrating after finishing a particularly difficult mission, and when that's done he always returns back to our dorm.
+Q3: Your species is known for producing and scattering tons of allergenic, toxic, paralytic pollen.
+How do you keep this under control and avoid wiping out the entire guild?

 ###Bellossom
 Q1: Do you have any funny stories about Vileplume from when you were young?